NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v84.
+Process Winter24MG files.
+Out and cmb files copied, moved and renamed to v83_2024 to have the files in a single folder.
 // v83.
 Process 2024 using the CombinedJSON_GoldenRuns_378985to383163_DCSRuns_383164to383467.json file.
 //	Replacing again jet veto to include BPix, and interface file for Nano12.
 // v82.
 ReRun 19Dec2023 re-reco samples.
 2023 Cv123, Cv4, D. Summer23MG and Summer23MGBPix.